 Fortunately, there are a number of sophisticated tools available for Linux that are adept in provisioning servers, offering the ability to simultaneously set up thousands of machine unattended.

 To provide an insight into the quality of software available for Linux, we have compiled a list of 7 desirable server provisioning tools.
-We have ranked them in our order of preference, with Spacewalk, xCAT, and FAI carrying our highest recommendation.
+We have ranked them in our order of preference, with FAI, xCAT, Foreman and Cobbler carrying our highest recommendation.
 Hopefully, there will be something of interest here for any system administrator that needs to set up many servers as quickly as possible.